 Geographic Constraints and Variable Availability

 Some variables are not published for small geographies due to sampling limitations or confidentiality rules.
-If a requested variable is unavailable for a census tract, block group, or small town, the AI selects the closest valid alternative.
+If a requested variable is unavailable for a census tract, block group, or small town, the Data Navigator selects the closest valid alternative.
 This may involve using a broader geography or a related variable that is published at that level.

 Determining Variables for Detailed or Niche Concepts